shaharoded/Israel-Palestine-War-Reddit-Analysis/README.md

 The dashboard is available on [this link](https://israel-palestine-war-reddit-comments-analysis.streamlit.app/) (app might turn to sleep if wasn't used for a while).

 The processed dataset, ready for analysis, and the original dataset snapshot used for this research are available in [this link](https://drive.google.com/drive/u/0/folders/1oNywMWfqNQbF2lvMqL63e5gSun5hbrOE).
-You will also find there precomputed visualizations that are loaded to the app, due to streamlit's resource constraint.
+You will also find there the precomputed visualizations that are loaded to the app, due to streamlit's resource constraint.

 All dataprocess codefiles are available in this repository.